wanze/statamic-super-static-cache/README.md

 and authenticated users.
 * Enhanced security: Restrict the static cache to only cache whitelisted query strings per path (when using `static_caching_ignore_query_strings=false`).
 * Generate the static cache via command line by using the provided `super_static_cache:warmup` command.
+* Easier debugging: Flag pages served by the static cache with a customizable comment string in the source code.
+Default: `<!-- Served by static cache -->`.

 ## Installation